jotavare/jotavare.github.io/docs/x86_assembly_nasm/procedures_functions/calling_c_functions.md

 The stack is a **Last-In-First-Out (LIFO)** data structure, meaning the **last item pushed** onto the stack is the **first one to be popped off**.
 Picture it like stacking plates in a cafeteria tray: the last plate you put on top is the first one you'll take off when you need it.

 Let's take a look at the previous example, `printf` parameters are `printf(format, message)`.
 In my code, I first `PUSH msg` and then `PUSH fmt` onto the stack.
-This order **might seem counterintuitive** at first because we usually think of passing arguments in the order they are listed.
+This order **might seem counterintuitive** at first because I usually think of passing arguments in the order they are listed.
 However, the arguments are **pushed in reverse order**, ensuring that the function receives them in the correct sequence.

 ----